Lemons, Lavender, & Laundry

 Removing oak paneling from tub surround

-Once you have your wood pieces cut, you simply nail them to the existing surround with an nail gun.
+Once the wood pieces have been cut, simply nail them to the existing surround with an nail gun.

-Measuring Barn Wood and Nail to Tub Surround
+Measuring Barn Wood to Nail to Tub Surround

 The last step was to darken the cut edge.
 Because we used true barnwood (off my husband’s grandma’s barn), it was old and weathered.
 When the cut was made on the top piece, the wood was lighter and “newer” looking.
 This was easily remedied with a coat of dark wax applied to the cut edge.